UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-11-19-team27-optical-flow.md

 All together, a comparison of the estimated flow without each of these three components can be seen in the figure below.

 <img src="{{ site.baseurl }}/assets/images/team27/ablations-comparisons.png" />

+_Figure 7.
+A visual comparison of how ablating each individual component, while holding the others constant, impacts the results.
+Examples from both KITTI and SINTEL shown.
+[3]._

 ### Results And Performance